WellKnitTech/hayanix/README.md

 # hayanix
-An attempt to being the ease of Hayabusa fast forensics to *nix logging.
+An attempt to bring the ease of Hayabusa fast forensics to *nix logging.